heisand/NWN/README.md

 A wordnet is useful in many NLP tasks, e.g.

-- word sense disambiguation: assigning the correct sense to a word according to the wordnet and a given corpus, or query expansion.
+- Word sense disambiguation: assigning the correct sense to a word according to the wordnet and a given corpus.
-- reformulation: expend or reformulate queries with synonyms and related words from the wordnet.
+- Query expansion or reformulation: expand or reformulate queries with synonyms and related words from the wordnet.

 ## Statistics over the wordnet